Mohammed Mahdi al-Bayati: Political activities

 He was appointed Human Rights minister in the cabinet of Prime Minister Haider al-Abadi, which was confirmed by the Council of Representatives on 9 September 2014.
-He defended the record of the Iraqi government, denying that they had committed abuses against the Sunni Arab minority and describing the number of human rights violations committed by the Popular Mobilization Forces, Shiite volunteer militias forced to fight against the Islamic State of Iraq and the Levant, as "tiny".
-He said the government had "little choice" but to rely on the militias as otherwise ISIL would have taken over the entire country.
-He asked the United Arab Emirates to remove the Badr Organisation and the Saraya Al-Salam, a militia from the Sadrist Movement, from their list of terrorist organisations.
+He denied the alleged human rights abuses against Iraq's Sunni Arabs and described the number of human rights violations committed by the Popular Mobilization Forces as "tiny".
+He said the government had "little choice" but to rely on the Shia militias, otherwise ISIS would have taken over the entire country.
+He was a very vocal activist during the Iraqi Turkmen genocide.
+His ministry also purchased thousands of Yazidi sex slaves from ISIS and emancipated them immediately after the purchases.

-He supported the government's continued use of the death penalty, claiming it acted as a deterrent to foreign fighters.
-"If they hear the news that we have stopped the death penalty the whole world will come to Iraq to fight".
-He strongly opposed an amnesty for those facing the death penalty, asking "how about an amnesty for all those already put in their graves by terrorists?"
+He asked the United Arab Emirates to remove the Badr Organisation and Saraya al-Salam, a militia from the Sadrist Movement, from their list of terrorist organisations.

-His ministry funded the purchase and emancipation of Yazidi women, thousands of whom had been abducted and enslaved by ISIS in Mosul since their capture of areas of northern Iraq.
+He supported the use of the death penalty in Iraq, claiming that it would scare foreign ISIS fighters, saying "if they hear the news that we have stopped the death penalty, the whole world will come to Iraq to fight".
+He strongly opposed an amnesty for those facing the death penalty, asking "how about an amnesty for all those who were put in their graves by terrorists?"

 In January 2015 he was involved in a controversy when his security guards allegedly attacked traffic police who stopped his convoy as it drove through the Yarmouk district of the capital Baghdad.
 The prime minister announced an investigation into the incident.

 In August 2015, responding to popular demonstrations against government corruption and inefficiency, Prime Minister Haider al-Abadi announced a reduction in the number of ministers, abolishing the Human Rights ministry.
-As a result, al Bayati left the cabinet.
+As a result, al-Bayati left the cabinet.